ParhamSaeedNia/accounting-app/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests and linting
+4. Run linting and formatting
 5. Submit a pull request

 ## 📄 License